History of anarchism: Propaganda of the deed

 The use of revolutionary political violence, known as propaganda of the deed, was employed by a small but influential part of the anarchist movement over a roughly four decade period, beginning in the 1880s.
 It was conceived as a form of insurrectionary action used to provoke and inspire the masses to revolution.
 This was at a time when anarchists were persecuted and revolutionaries were becoming more isolated.
 The dismemberment of the French socialist movement and, following the suppression of the 1871 Paris Commune, the execution or the exile of many communards to penal colonies favoured individualist political expression and acts.
 But the prime factor in the rise of propaganda of the deed, as historian Constance Bantman outlines, was the writings of Russian revolutionaries between 1869 and 1891, namely of Mikhail Bakunin and Sergei Nechaev who developed significant insurrectionary strategies.

 Paul Brousse, a medical doctor and active militant of violent insurrection, popularised the actions of propaganda of the deed.
 In the United States, Johann Most advocated publicising violent acts of retaliation against counter-revolutionaries because "we preach not only action in and for itself, but also action as propaganda".
 Russian anarchist-communists employed terrorism and illegal acts in their struggle.
 Numerous heads of state were assassinated or attacked by members of the anarchist movement.
 In 1901, the Polish-American anarchist Leon Czolgosz assassinated the president of the United States, William McKinley.
 Emma Goldman, who was erroneously suspected of being involved, expressed some sympathy for Czolgosz and incurred a great deal of negative publicity.
 Goldman also supported Alexander Berkman in his failed assassination attempt of steel industrialist Henry Frick in the wake of the Homestead Strike, and she wrote about how these small acts of violence were incomparable to the deluge of violence regularly committed by the state and capital.
 In Europe, a wave of illegalism (the embracement of a criminal way of life) spread throughout the anarchist movement, with Marius Jacob, Ravachol, intellectual Émile Henry and the Bonnot Gang being notable examples.
 The Bonnot Gang in particular justified illegal and violent behavior by claiming that they were "taking back" property that did not rightfully belong to capitalists.
 In Russia, Narodnaya Volya ("People's Will" which was not an anarchist organisation but nevertheless drew inspiration from Bakunin's work), assassinated Tsar Alexander II in 1881 and gained some popular support.
 However, for the most part, the anarchist movement in Russia remained marginal in the following years.
+In the Ottoman Empire, the Boatmen of Thessaloniki were a Bulgarian anarchist revolutionary organisation active 1898-1903.